-It’s been a fabulous three years of Big Wasp Survey!
-Here’s an update of what we’ve achieved, what we’re doing with the data and where we’re going next.
-Huge thanks all our participants and sponsors, for making this project such a success!
+It’s been a fabulous five years of Big Wasp Survey!
+Here’s a glimpse of what we’ve achieved, what we’re doing with the data, and where we’re going next.
+Huge thanks to all our participants and sponsors, for making this project such a success!
 We hope you find these results interesting and informative, and we look forward to your continued support.

 Why We Need the Big Wasp Survey

 The Big Wasp Survey is a citizen science project that was set up in the UK in 2017 by Prof Adam Hart (University of Gloucestershire) and Dr Seirian Sumner (UCL).
 The aim was to engage the public in a project that tackled the negative attitudes people have towards wasps and improved our understanding of wasp biology, diversity, and distributions across the UK.
 Although we had big ambitions for the Big Wasp Survey we weren’t really sure how it would all pan out.
 But the enthusiasm of so many citizen scientists and the spread of #wasplove across the late summer meant

 our ambitions were exceeded!